United Kingdom football sexual abuse scandal: 2020 charges

 On 18 May 2020, Bennell, 66, appeared at Warrington magistrates' court via video link from HM Prison Littlehey in Cambridgeshire, charged with nine non-recent sexual offences in relation to two complainants.
 On 31 July 2020 at Chester Crown Court, Bennell pleaded guilty to the nine offences, carried out between 1979 and 1988; the hearing was then adjourned to October.
 On 8 October 2020, Bennell was sentenced to an additional four years in prison after being convicted for a fifth time.
-The term made his total jail sentence 34 years with a further two years on licence.
+The term made his total prison sentence 34 years with a further two years on licence.

 Damages claims against Bennell's former clubs

 In May 2020, it was reported that eight men sexually abused by Barry Bennell were pursuing damages claims against Manchester City (two were also bringing claims against Crewe Alexandra); all eight claims would be heard together at an eight-week trial starting in October 2021, with Manchester City lawyers proposing to call Bennell to give evidence.
 When the High Court case began in October 2021, the court heard Bennell had operated as a Manchester City scout, carrying a card describing him as City's "north-west representative", and that Bennell had been involved in City schoolboy trials.
 Bennell gave evidence by video-link from prison on 30 November 2021, denying a connection with Manchester City.
 On 10 January 2022, the High Court said the connection between the abuse and Bennell's relationship with City was "insufficient to give rise to vicarious liability" and ruled that City could not be held legally responsible for Bennell's acts of abuse; claimants planned to appeal against the judgement.